autc04/Retro68/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 but it acts as a useful run-time check that the assumption is met, and documents the need to ensure that it is met by reference to information outside the program.

+This is an assertion kind pragma that can associate a set of its arguments with an assertion level.
+See SPARK 2014 Reference Manual, section 11.4.2.

 Pragma Assume_No_Invalid_Values
 ===============================